Free Suno style prompt builder

-Use this tool to turn a rough idea into a structured prompt with mood, tempo, instruments, vocals, arrangement, texture, and avoid rules.
+Turn a rough song idea into a coherent Suno style prompt with musical identity, mood, instruments, vocals, arrangement, texture, and constraints.

 Live tool